albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # Thank You
 ## Feedback makes us better

-Please send any feedback to: albert.attard@thoughtworks.com
+Please send any feedback to: albert.attard@thoughtworks.com or jlang@thoughtworks.com

 ---